 In 1997, Sightings, a paranormal the television show, filmed an episode at the Excalibur Night Club located on Dearborn Street.
 The segment features host, Tim White.
 During the filming, White hears a child’s voice say, “Stop and watch me.”
 In fact, Excalibur’s employees claim frequently hearing children’s voices.
 A little girl in old-fashioned dress, is sometimes seen peering over the railing in the club’s Dome Room.
 Additionally, a bluish-colored shape is occasionally spotted floating up the stairs.
 (Whether these incidents are related to the Eastland disaster, or belong to a part of Chicago’s violent criminal past is undetermined.)

-*As an interesting side note, the armory site would later become Harpo Studios (Oprah Winfrey’s multimedia production company).
+*An interesting side note: The armory location would later become the home of Harpo Studios (Oprah Winfrey’s multimedia production company).

 **The author couldn’t locate additional accounts of shipboard haunting after the Navy took over the Eastland (renamed Wickland).
 However, numerous books on the S.S.
 Eastland disaster exist.
 Perhaps one of them reveals stories of subsequent haunting.